-The details of the Remuneration Policy (including how remuneration and benefits are calculated and the identity of persons responsible for awarding the remuneration and benefits) are available on <a href="https://doi.org/10.25/10.25/2
+The details of the Remuneration Policy (including how remuneration and benefits are calculated and the identity of persons responsible for awarding the remuneration and benefits) are available on ucits.manulifeim.com and a copy will be made available free of charge on request.

-The Sub-Investment Managers
+The Sub-Investment Managers and Investment Advisers

-The Manager may delegate certain investment management or advisory functions to Sub-Investment Managers and/or advisers and details of such entities, where appointed, will be set out in the relevant Supplement for the relevant Fund and provided to Shareholders on request and will be published in the periodic reports.
+The Manager may delegate certain investment management or advisory functions to Sub-Investment Managers and/or investment advisers and details of such entities, where appointed, will be set out in the relevant Supplement for the relevant Fund or provided to Shareholders on request and will be published in the periodic reports.